White flag: Flag of Antarctica

 In 1929, members of the British Australian and New Zealand Antarctic Research Expedition on RRS Discovery used white cotton sheeting to improvise a courtesy ensign (a flag used as a token of respect by vessels while in foreign waters) for a continent without a flag of its own.
 It is now in the National Maritime Museum in London.
 The white flag was used to represent Antarctica on at least two occasions on the voyage to Antarctica.
 On 1 August 1929, The Times noted that "the ship was flying the Union Jack at her forepeak, the white Antarctic flag at the foremast, and the Australian flag at the stern."

-Islamic Emirate of Afghanistan

-Flag of Afghanistan under Taliban ruling.